chairithinug/friendly-octo-dollop/proposal.md

-# X-Team 72 Project Proposal
+# X-Team 72 Meeting Manager Proposal

 See https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#code for tips on using *Markdown* tags to format __.md__ files